Amyylam/sentimentscale/README.md

 -	 Visualized most frequent words in retail investors’ tweets when stocks rally/plummet

 ## License
-The scripts contained in this repository are under the MIT License (MIT) Copyright © 2020 Ammylam.
+The scripts contained in this repository are under the MIT License (MIT) Copyright © 2020 Amyylam.
 Please attribute the original source if you adapt the scripts for your use and redistribute the adapted scripts.